Cocoa Prices Fall Back from 3-week Highs

 Cocoa deliveries in Ghana have surged, weighing on prices.
 Cocoa arrivals to ports in Ghana in the four weeks ending September 4 reached 50,440 MT compared to about 11,000 MT delivered in the same period in 2024.
 Ghana is the world's second-largest producer of cocoa.

-A supportive factor for cocoa is Nigeria's lower cocoa production, the world's fifth-largest cocoa producer.
+A supportive factor for cocoa is lower cocoa production in Nigeria, the world's fifth-largest cocoa producer.
 Nigeria's Cocoa Association projects that Nigeria's 2025/26 cocoa production will fall by -11% y/y to 305,000 MT from a projected 344,000 MT for the 2024/25 crop year.
 In related news, Nigeria reported that its August cocoa exports rose +15% y/y to 17,239 MT.

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.